logo

 Morning Consult Logo

-• Following Trump’s inauguration, Republican voters are increasingly likely to say that they’re hearing positive things about issues such as the economy, immigration, national security and public safety.
+• Following Trump’s inauguration, Republican voters are increasingly likely to say that they’re hearing positive things about issues such as the immigration, national security and public safety.

 What voters are hearing about